brahianrosswill/ComfyUI-INT8-Fast/README.md

 # Common GPU related issues:

-RTX 20-Series will require you to either use Triton-Windows on windows, triton==3.2.0 or compile yourself with SM75 support which was dropped in 3.3.0.
+RTX 20-Series will require you to either use Triton-Windows on windows, triton==3.2.0 or compile triton yourself with SM75 support which was dropped in 3.3.0.

 A100 has no possible INT8 Speed-up https://github.com/BobJohnson24/ComfyUI-INT8-Fast/issues/71